top of page

 Please note: These videos are for informational and educational purposes only and are not a substitute for professional medical or mental health care.

-Cyclic breathing is a quick, research-backed way to calm the body and mind.
-Supported by findings from Stanford’s Huberman Lab, this practice helps lower stress, slow the heart rate, and signal calm to the nervous system in moments.
+This breathing technique is a research-supported way to settle both the body and mind.
+Backed by findings from Stanford’s Huberman Lab, it helps reduce stress, slow the heart rate, and cue the nervous system to return to calm.
+Just a few rounds can make a noticeable difference.

 The Butterfly Hug